Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 #### Nix

 Support for Nix was previously a feature of Apx v1, but we realized that this feature is no longer compatible with the direction we are moving towards with Apx v2.
-Therefore, it has moved to VSO v2.
+Therefore, it has been moved to VSO v2.
 Its functionality remains the same, but it has a new codebase that resolves many reported issues and provides a better user experience.

 ## Albius, the new installer backend